Travel Ideas

 Don't be in a hurry to leave — Mont Saint-Michel is especially beautiful at sunset and at night (the lights are on until midnight).

-Opening hours: the abbey is open from 9:00 (9:30) to 18:00 (19:00), depending on the season
+Opening hours: the abbey is open from 9:00 (9:30) to 18:00 (19:00), depending on the season.

-Cost: €10 for an adult, €8 for a child
+Admission: €10 for adults, €8 for children.

 3. Cancale

-There are oyster farms around the city, which is why there are so many restaurants that specialize in seafood dishes.
-If you want a democratic snack, head to the waterfront, where there's a daily market.
-A dozen freshly caught oysters will cost between €3.5 and €6.5, and you can buy cider or wine at any store along the way.
+Oyster farms are located around the town, which is why there are so many restaurants specializing in seafood dishes.
+If you’re looking for a budget bite, head to the waterfront, where a market operates daily.
+A dozen freshly harvested oysters costs between €3.5 and €6.5; cider or wine can be purchased at any shop along the way.

 Kankal